 When it comes to accounts, I hate maths with vengeance.
 I suffer from dyscalculia and spreadsheets used to put the fear of god into me until I started using Mac For Numbers.

 Just don’t.
 Really.
 As a former drug addict, I know the bullshit rationalisations we come up with as to WHY we need a fix.

 Social media is just a massive dopamine/endorphin fix.
 And like any decent drug, it will eventually fuck you up and destroy your life.

 Go cold turkey.
 Remove it from your life.
 You do not need it.
 Pick up the phone to speak with real friends.

-Most people just don’t care who listens in to their conversations.
-They reveal information about themselves they would never write on a postcard and send through Royal Mail.
+Most people just don’t care who listens to their conversations.
+So they reveal information about themselves they would never write on a postcard and send through Royal Mail.

-Until all your chums have got the message and moved to Signal, you’re kinda stuck with this Facebook owned piece of junk.
+Until all your chums have got the message and moved to Signal, you’re kinda stuck with the crappy Facebook-owned WhatsApp.

-Another gift from Tom and Co.
-Forget outdated page builders like Elementor, Beaver Builder, Divi etc. No-one on a mobile device is going to see all those fancy graphics so it’s a complete waste of time to use them.
+No one on a mobile device will see all those fancy graphics, so it’s a complete waste of time to use them.

 If you want a minimalist site, this thing will help you, but it’s not essential.
 The Generate Press theme is, however.